 Millennium Wing Studio | Free entry

-While the Gallery was closed for over 100 days this year, conversations with artists continued.
+While the Gallery was closed for over 100 days earlier this year, conversations with artists continued.
 Fiona Harrington, Cian McLoughlin and Eimear Murphy each have an established and unique relationship with the National Gallery of Ireland: all three artists have made significant contributions to its public programme in recent years.

-From Fiona Harrington’s masterful needlework to Cian McLoughlin’s pulsating ‘Crowd’ canvases and Eimear Murphy’s innovative fusion of traditional techniques with unusual media, this exhibition celebrates the inexorable art of making, and the makers of art in Ireland today.
+From Fiona Harrington’s masterful needlework to Cian McLoughlin’s pulsating ‘Crowd’ canvases and Eimear Murphy’s innovative fusion of traditional techniques with unusual media, this exhibition celebrated the inexorable art of making, and the makers of art in Ireland today.

 Curator | Sinéad K. Rice

 Fiona Harrington is a visual artist who works with handmade lace.
 She studied fine art, textile design and lacemaking, and has been the recipient of the Thomas Dammann Bursary, RDS Graduate Prize, National Craft Award, Eleanor De La Branchardiere Prize, Traditional Lacemakers of Ireland Award, and a Per Cent for Art commission.
 She has exhibited and travelled extensively to give talks and demonstrations on Irish lace, at, amongst others, the Textile Arts Centre, New York, 2018 and the Straight Out of Ireland exhibition, Pennsylvania, 2019.
 Fiona was recently selected as curator of A Space Between, an international Lace exhibition which is part of initiatives celebrating Galway as European Capital of Culture 2020.